Michael Shin: Formula Regional Middle East Championship

 On 20 December 2022, it was announced that Shin would be competing in the 2023 Formula Regional Middle East Championship with Prema Racing.
 Shin scored a second-placed podium during the penultimate race at Abu Dhabi, and finished 14th in the standings.

 GB3 Championship

 2023

 Shin made the step up to GB3 in 2023 with Hitech Grand Prix.
 Shin did not score a podium in the championship, but scored consistently and ended the standings in 18th.

 2025

 In August 2025, Shin returned to GB3 in a one-off appearance in Silverstone with Hillspeed.

 FIA Formula 3

 2023

 In July 2023, it was announced that Shin would drive for PHM Racing by Charouz for the remainder of the 2023 FIA Formula 3 Championship, replacing McKenzy Cresswell.
-The Monza feature race would be where Shin took his best finish of 11th, but was demoted to 17th following a post-race penalty.
+Shin achieved his best finish of 11th in the Monza feature race, but was demoted to 17th following a post-race penalty.
 He was classified 32nd in the standings, just behind his full-time teammate Roberto Faria and ahead of three other competitors.

 2026

-For 2026, Shin would return to Formula 3 full-time with Hitech TGR.
+For 2026, Shin returned to Formula 3 full-time with Hitech, as a new member of the Genesis Magma Racing Trajectory Programme.